Muktik1705/Klondike/README.md

 std::vector | Used extensively for dynamic arrays of Card* objects in piles like tableau, foundation, and stock.  |

-   this was very improtant as this is what enebles for it to move multiple cards at once.
-We first transphur each card that needs to be transphured to a stack, and the temporary empty the stack in the target location. the main reason for using this is to coordinate the start and end point, which requres a vector(or an array).
+   this was very improtant as this is what enables for it to move multiple cards at once.
+We first transfers each card that needs to be transfered to a stack, and empty the temporary stack in the target location. the main reason for using this is because the location from where you pick up the cards might vary(in the same pile), To nevigate through this we need a vector(or an array).

 std::stack | Employed to manage temporary card movements (where LIFO behavior is needed). this code doesn't have undo options, otherwise it would have beed used therre as well.  |  mentioned in vector.